-The poem, The Spiritual Canticle, by St John of The Cross, translated by Marjorie Flowers, is reproduced on this page accompanied by some extracts from St John’s commentary on the poem.
-And some comments by the enraptured mug punter who is editing.
+The poem, The Spiritual Canticle, by St John of The Cross, is reproduced on this page accompanied by some extracts from the commentary.

 My Love, where are you hidden?